Where to find your ideal designer in 2023

 Uxcel Job Board

 Make use of Uxcel’s Job Board with a pool of more than 200,000 designers — many of whom have completed assessments, hold skill badges, and have verified designer status.
-These tools are tailored to assess relevant design topics so that you can find candidates who possess the skill sets that are most important to you.
+These tools are tailored to assess relevant design topics so that you can find and screen candidates to verify whether they possess the skill sets that are most important to you.
 You also have the added benefit of only getting a pool of 100% verified candidates that are carefully vetted by the Uxcel experts, speeding up your recruitment process and helping you find the right candidate in no time.

 Check out our blog on the 10 Best Job Boards for UX Designers for more insights.
 Of course, in addition to these platforms, there are more traditional methods of word-of-mouth referrals and recruitment agencies.
 It is up to you to weigh the pros and cons of each and choose the one that best fits your current needs.

-If you come across an interesting design candidate but are unable to hire them for whatever reason at the moment, keep their information on file with their consent.
+If you come across an interesting design candidate but are unable to make an offer and hire them for whatever reason at the moment, keep their information on file with their consent.
 If a new role opens up, you’ll have saved yourself the effort of starting the recruitment process all over again.